-Reference is made in this MD&A to the following non-GAAP measures: Adjusted EBITDA, Adjusted EBITDA margin, and Net debt to capitalization are used as benchmark measurements of our operating results and as benchmarks relative to our competitors.
+Reference is made in this MD&A to the following non-GAAP measures: Adjusted EBITDA, Adjusted EBITDA margin, and Net debt to capitalization.
+These measures are used to our operating results relative to our competitors.
 These non-GAAP measures are commonly used by securities analysts, investors and other interested parties to evaluate our financial performance.
 These non-GAAP measures do not have any standardized meaning prescribed by IFRS and may not be comparable to similar measures presented by other issuers.
 The following table provides a reconciliation of these non-GAAP measures to figures as reported in our audited annual consolidated financial statements: